AOriole/git-github/1_git_basic.md

    - or authorise github in VS via github extension

 **Push**

+- You can directly push the dir to Github via VS code.
+Also its Syc feature will do the pull & push for you.

 - git remote add origion paste-URL : Attach remote github repo to local git on sys remote : workig with urls